Reaching Altitude in Nepal: How to get there

 1. Dal Bhat: The Heart of Nepali Cuisine

 A traditional meal that fuels every Nepali household, Dal Bhat consists of lentil soup (dal) served with rice (bhat) and a variety of side dishes like vegetable curries, pickles, and meat.
 It is not just food; it’s a way of life, providing energy and warmth for long days of travel or trekking.
+You haven’t truly experienced Nepal until you’ve had a hearty plate of Dal Bhat!

 2. Momo: Nepal’s Favorite Dumplings